QuickSpot/walter-micropython/tests/README.md

 > b = 42
 > assert_is(a, b)  # May pass unexpectedly
 > ```
-> This optimization varies by implementation and can cause unexpected results with is.
+> This optimisation varies by implementation and can cause unexpected results with `is`.
-> For reliable equality checks, use == unless object identity is necessary.
+> For reliable equality checks, use `==`/`Assert Equal` unless object identity is necessary.

 ```py
 l = [1, 2, 3]